Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 The photograph that Leibovitz took of former Beatle John Lennon on December 8, 1980, is considered to be one of her most famous works.

-Later on the same day in New York City, John Lennon would be murdered and died, but the photograph that Annie Leibovitz took of him and his partner Yoko Ono would appear on the cover of Rolling Stone and become an iconic image of the duo.
+Later on the same day in New York City, John Lennon was murdered and died, but the photograph that Annie Leibovitz took of him and his partner Yoko Ono would appear on the cover of Rolling Stone and become an iconic image of the duo.

 About Masterclass